yaleinteractive/glass-hello/README.md

 In the output for server.js, you should notice that the card was updated.
 You can see the card in the Google Glass, and you can also see it in the Playground.

 To see the card in the Playground, go to https://developers.google.com/glass/tools-downloads/playground .
-Enter the Client ID next to Authorize and click Authorize.
+Paste the Client ID next to Authorize and click Authorize.
 Be sure to log in as yaleinteractive@gmail.com .

-Then find the card under the Timeline tab.
+Then find the card from your app under the Timeline tab.
 Note that clicking "Update" does not refresh the card from your timeline.
 Instead it pushes the card (with any HTML you've edited in the Playground) back to your timeline.
 To refresh _from_ your timeline, reload the Playground page and authorize again.

+Unfortunately the Playground does not fully support menu items in cards; for these you have to use the Glass itself.